 Not all of the oil will be extractable, and an estimate of 5 per cent recovery was made.
 This recognises two factors.
 Firstly, with few exceptions, there is no experience of how productive these reservoirs will be in Australia.
 Secondly, in the medium term (10-15 years), only a small amount of the oil-in-place could be extracted because of the very early stage of exploration and the time needed to better define resources prior to production.
 The assessments indicate large volumes of oil-in-place, but with a high degree of uncertainty.

 The tabulated results presented here are preliminary and subject to change.
+The `potentially recoverable oil resources¿ in the table below can be regarded as undiscovered potentially prospective resources.
 These results will be updated as assessments are finalised.
 Final reports for these assessments will provide details of the input parameters and the methodology.

 World proven oil reserves were estimated at about 1.7 trillion barrels (equivalent to about 10 million PJ) at the end of 2014 (BP 2015).
 This is around 52 years supply with the production rates at the time.